lovehifi/raudiobub/README.md

 >
 You can install other Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
 >
-BubbleUPnP Server will automatically detect Jellyfin or Emby Server for the Media Server tab.
+BubbleUPnP Server will automatically detect all servers for the Media Server tab
 >